Financial-Times/origami-build-tools/README.md

 Runs tests using [Karma](https://karma-runner.github.io) defaulting to Chrome Stable, can be configured to use BrowserStack by using the `--browserstack` flag.
 You will need the environment variables `BROWSER_STACK_USERNAME` and `BROWSER_STACK_ACCESS_KEY` set.
 This will run the tests on the minimum version for enhanced experience based on the [FT Browser Support Policy[(https://docs.google.com/document/d/1mByh6sT8zI4XRyPKqWVsC2jUfXHZvhshS5SlHErWjXU).

-### `boilerplate` or `bp`
+### `init`

-Build a full boilerplate folder structure for a new component.
+Initialises a new component with a full boilerplate folder structure.

 This command takes an argument in the form of a component name, which will populate all of the relevant files within that tree.
 Defaults to `o-component-boilerplate`.

 e.g.
 ```
-obt boilerplate o-my-new-component
+obt init o-my-new-component
 ```

 ## Migration guide